hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 which provides better performance than queueing up every invocation of the `map` callback separately.
 (The default batch size is 5000 items, but that value is tunable.)
-The `sum` method (which is the Reduce step in this example) is also part of Rayon, which means that it is optimized for consuming batches of results from worker threads.
+The `sum` method (which is the Reduce step in this example) is also part of Rayon - which means that it is optimized for consuming batches of results from worker threads.